mlanza/atomic/docs/protocols-for-dynamic-extension.md

 $.log(actors); //=> ["Gabriel Macht", "Patrick J. Adams"]
 ```
 And although `_.conj` and `$.conj` are closely related, and perhaps deserve to share a name, they're fundamentally different.
 [One simulates, the other actuates](./command-query-protocols.md).
 Atomic has a slew of same-named protocols sitting on either side of the purity dividing line.

+The use of protocols adds a layer of indirection and imposes a small cost over calling concrete type-specific functions, but gaining generality and a simplified api makes it worth it.